siyamtanda/Narfex_Farm/README.md

 # Narfex_Farm
 Narfex_Farm Project

-##This is Fork Farm of Pancakeswap , I modified it to fit Narfex-farm
+##This is Fork of Pancake-Farm , I modified it to fit Narfex-farm